Hannoob/ROPvsSolid/ROPExample/BlogPost.md

 1. Typically external depenencies are and large pieces of logic are hiden behind interfaces.
 In this example, we have a simple interface over a class that accesses some database.
-The exact implementation of this interface is not important, however

 ```csharp
 namespace SOLIDExample.Interfaces